m19o/M19O.github.io/_posts/2025-03-08-Phishing-LLMs.md

 To start, I sent a **normal email** to observe how the system processes and summarizes my message:

->DISCLIMER: This debugging is a simulation to understand what happens in the background but Prompt_Shield doesn't offer that feature.
+>DISCLAIMER: This debugging is a simulation to understand what happens in the background but Prompt_Shield doesn't offer that feature.

 ```bash
 Hello Team,